amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_cli_usage.md

     Displays link topology information.
 If no argument is provided, returns information for all GPUs on the system.

     Topology arguments for the GPU are the following:
       - `--weight`: Current weight information.
       - `--hops`: Current hops information.
       - `--fb-sharing`: Current framebuffer sharing information.
       - `--link-type`: Link type information.
       - `--coherent`: Cache coherent information.
       - `--atomics`: 32 and 64-bit atomic link capability information.
       - `--bi-dir`: bi-directional link capability information.
       - `--dma`: dma link capability information.
-    - `--link-status`: Link status information.

     **Note:** The topology command does not support the `--csv` format modifier.